booksmusicfilmstv.com: Home Books Music Films TV

 Filmed on 35mm film, in colour, THE PRISONER was Script Editor's George Markstein's creation, with McGoohan's "own ideas about life".
 The Italianite village in Portmeirion, Wales, was beautiful and deceptively serene for the horrors within.
 McGoohan again, "The Village is our little world.
 Big Brother is here."

 This Paul Rance article is amended from an article which originally appeared in issue 2 of EASTERN RAINBOW, in 1993.
-For more news of this publication, and other PEACE & FREEDOM PRESS publications, see the bottom of this page.

 "Has one the right to tell a man what to think, how to behave, to coerce others?
 Has one the right to be an individual?" - PATRICK McGOOHAN.